 8) Iperius Backup

-Iperius Backup is a highly versatile Windows backup application capable of performing efficient file-level backups using efficient incremental methods alongside many useful features including compression, encryption, and scheduling.
+Iperius Backup is a highly versatile Windows backup application capable of covering a wide range of Windows backup scenarios.
+This is a backup tool which is capable of performing both highly efficient file-level backups alongside more complete disk imaging-based sets whilst providing many useful features including compression, encryption and scheduling.

-Iperius Backup stands out with a strong set of free features available for Windows devices.
-This includes incremental backups (saving only changes after the initial full backup) and providing effective historic file versioning for enhanced data protection.
-The tool also offers strong AES 256-bit encryption, ZIP-based compression, automatic backup scheduling, support for saving backups to local disks, USB drives, NAS devices and network shares, plus the ability to manage unlimited backup jobs.
+Iperius Backup stands out thanks to a strong set of features made available in the free edition.
+This includes support for making incremental backups (saving only changes to files after the initial full backup) plus the provision of effective historic file versioning for enhanced data protection.
+The free edition also supports strong AES 256-bit encryption, ZIP-based compression, automatic scheduling, support for saving backups to local disks, USB drives, NAS devices and network shares, plus the ability to manage unlimited backup sets.

-Iperius also offer premium editions of the tool with enhanced functionality including cloud backup support (including support for AWS S3 and Backblaze B2), the ability to make full disk-image backups, specialist disk cloning tools plus support for backing-up database services including MySQL and SQL Server directly.
+Iperius also offer premium editions of the tool with enhanced functionality including cloud backup support (including support for AWS S3 and Backblaze B2 cloud storage), the ability to make full disk-image backups, specialist disk cloning and imaging recovery tools plus support for backing-up database services including MySQL and SQL Server directly from within the software.

 - Powerful free edition